 Studying design in Bozen-Bolzano is like the work of designers: varied and multi-faceted.
 If you choose to study at our university, you will develop lateral thinking and a 360° vision.
 You will learn to cross the borders between projects, between two and three dimensions and to creatively observe and analyse your environment.

 In order to enable you to deal with the professional reality of designers as realistically as possible, our study model is based on teaching through projects, where theory is always linked to practice.
 By analysing complex issues, you will start creating innovative projects, experimenting and following your interests independently.

 You will be working in modern ateliers in groups of 20 students, supervised by 3 lecturers.
 This ideal work relationship setup between students and lecturers ensures constant and productive interaction.

 Duration of the course: 3 years

-Courses will be taught in: Italian, German, English
+Courses will be taught in: Italian, German and English (trilingual)

 Places available: 56 EU + 4 non-EU

 Tuition fees: € 1.348,50 per year

 You will be introduced to your study programme through the 'Warm Up' experience, during which you will familiarise yourself with a practical approach to design.
 In the following four semesters, you'll be able to choose two projects in the field of product design and two in that of visual communication.